kubernetes/community/contributors/devel/sig-testing/verify-tests.md

 Additional credential sources may be identified in analysis configuration (see below).

 Taint propagation analysis defends against both direct and indirect logging of credentials.
-For consider the following hypothetical snippet.
+Consider the following hypothetical snippet.

 ```golang
 // kubernetes/cmd/kubelet/app/server.go